ManuelAyaso/NationalEmissionsInventory/README.md

 The coal related emissions have decreased from 1999 to 2008 (from more than 500 thousands to less than 350 thousands), but the biggest decrease was produced after 2005.

 ![alt tag](https://raw.githubusercontent.com/ManuelAyaso/NationalEmissionsInventory/master/images/coalEmissions.png)

+5) How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?

+It has decreased from more than 3 thousand to less than 2 thousend, but from from 2002 to 2005 it has increased considerably.